twitocode/Tantalum/content/University/Year 1/ECON 1BB3/Chapter 5 Notes.md

 **In unionized industries** the wage is usually above their market-clearing wage
 - but they have fewer workers
 - does not really affect unemployment rate

+# Efficiency Wages
+a higher-than-market wage that a firm pays to motivate workers to be more productive
+- When firms pay efficiency wages, *the quantity of labour supplied will exceed the quantity of labour demanded.
+As with minimum wage laws or unions, a supply of labour larger than the demand for labour leads to unemployment.* Efficiency wages are another reason we don’t see an unemployment rate of zero, even in an economic boom.
+___
+# Measuring Inflation